scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 | ----- | ---------- | ---------- | -------- | ----- |
 | `msg` | `QueryMsg` | Yes        | Yes      |       |

 Note that `Trusted = No` means this data is easily forgeable.
 An attacker can take its node offline and replay old inputs.
 This data that is `Trusted = No` by itself cannot be trusted in order to reveal secrets.
 This is more applicable to `init` and `handle`, but know that an attacker can replay the input `msg` to its offline node.
-Although `query` cannot change the contract's state and the attcker cannot decrypt the query output, the attacker might be able to deduce private information by monitoring output sizes at different times.
+Although `query` cannot change the contract's state and the attacker cannot decrypt the query output, the attacker might be able to deduce private information by monitoring output sizes at different times.
 See [differences in output return values size](#differences-in-output-return-values-size) to learn more about this kind of attack and how to mitigate it.

 ## API calls